 Take home fever messages

-- measure temperature for babies younger than 6 months with a forehead thermometer
+- measure temperature for babies younger than 6 months with a good forehead thermometer

 - measure temperature for kids older than 6 months with an ear or forehead thermometer